 Community & Internat'l Development

-Applying for Spring semester 2013?
-You may be eligible for a 30% tuition reduction.
-That means a 12 credit course load could be reduced from $11,124 to $7787, a savings of over $3000!
+Applying for Spring semester 2014?
+You may be eligible for a 40% tuition reduction!
 If you are a planning to enroll as a full time graduate student, please contact our office for more information on this unique opportunity.

 Ready to apply now?
 Follow this link to the online graduate application.